 Building on the results of the initial pilot, the Program Improvement Committee of the Council continued construction of the statewide QRIS by tapping into the Council’s newly created formal relationships with state agencies and critical stakeholders to better integrate common standards of quality.
 The current product builds on the standards from each program to form a system that improves the quality of early learning and development systems across programs and increases the likelihood of positive gains for children with high needs from birth to five (Grow NJ QRIS for Center-Based and School-Based Programs and Guidelines and Grow NJ QRIS for Family Child Care Programs and Guidelines).

-The Grow NJ tiered QRIS is based on the successful model of quality improvement carried out by the State Preschool Program, the QRIS pilot through BUILD, and existing cross-program standards (e.g. Head Start) and practices.
+The Grow NJ tiered QRIS is based on the successful model of quality improvement carried out by the State Preschool Program, the QRIS pilot through NJ BUILD, and existing cross-program standards (e.g., Head Start) and practices.
 Grow NJ provides an agreed upon and consistent means of addressing the elements of high-quality program implementation, evaluation, improvement, and communication to families and stakeholders about the quality of experiences in early learning and development programs serving children from birth to five.
 The instrument is to be used by center-based providers, Family Child Care, Head Start, Early Head Start, and School District Preschool Programs for typically developing children and for children with disabilities.
 Below is a list of the sites that will be part of Grow NJ.